McCarthy's last-ditch plan to keep the government open collapses, making a shutdown almost certain

 The hard right, led by Gaetz, has been threatening McCarthy’s ouster, with a looming vote to try to remove him from the speaker’s office unless he meets the conservative demands.
 Still, it’s unclear if any other Republican would have support from the House majority to lead the party.

+Gaetz said afterward that the speaker's bill “went down in flames as I’ve told you all week it would.”

+He and others rejecting the temporary measure want the House to instead keep pushing through the 12 individual spending bills needed to fund the government, typically a weeks-long process, as they pursue their conservative priorities.

-Some including Gaetz are allies of Donald Trump, who is Biden's chief rival in 2024.
-Trump has been encouraging the Republicans to fight hard for their priorities and even to “shut it down.”
+Some of the Republican holdouts, including Gaetz, are allies of Donald Trump, who is Biden's chief rival in 2024.
+The former president has been encouraging the Republicans to fight hard for their priorities and even to “shut it down.”

 The margin of defeat shocked even Republican members.